The limits of Mac and Mouse

 Very interesting post, definitely resonates with me.
 I moved to a terminal/tmux/vim setup for another reason, I needed to be able to access a nice and powerful build machine remotely do to any serious work.
 The only thing I missed in that setup was Ozone as a debugger, gdb -tui works but is not as nice.

 I'm still using a terminal/tmux/vim setup on my personal 2010 era MacBook Pro, but unfortunately at work, I'm nowadays in flickering and sluggish Eclipse-land on Windows 10.
 Your point about the sensory feedback loop when working with the mouse is spot on, all this right clicking seems very slot.
 The only positive part is autocompletion, I never got around to set that up properly in vim.

-RE: The limits of Mac and Mouse - Added by jcw 2 months ago
+RE: The limits of Mac and Mouse - Added by jcw over 1 year ago

 (for reference: link to weblog article)